ServiceNowDevProgram/code-snippets/Script Includes/CatalogUtils/readme.md

 # CatalogUtils
-This Script Include provides some methods for dealing with all about Service Catalog.
+This Script Include is a helper class for dealing with Service Catalog Items and Requested Items.
 ## getCatalogVariables()
 Returns all variables of a given RITM as stringified array of JSON objects.
+This method thus corresponds to the "Get Catalog Variables" action in a flow and it can be used both server-side and client-side.

+A single JSON object has the following properties:

 **Note:**\
 Variable types with no values (e.g. containers) are excluded.